jlegault/qlab/analysis/mri-analysis/blast/blast_documentation/README.md

 Runs 1 & 2: Tone is Random; Speech is Structured
 Runs 3 & 4: Tone is Structured; Speech is Random

-⋅⋅*For specific information about copes used, for each round of analysis, and information specific to blast SL fMRI processing, please see the blast_SL_fmri_documentation.md document.
+* For specific information about copes used, for each round of analysis, and information specific to blast SL fMRI processing, please see the blast_SL_fmri_documentation.md document.

 #### Some important notes
 Copes 5-7 were all calculated using the cope_normalization_sylvian_asl.sh script